(Online) Restorative Practices Certificate Program

 Learn firsthand from people and organizations already using restorative practices in their everyday life and work.
 Hear from criminal justice professionals, teachers and others who are using restorative practices to transform their organizations and outcomes.

-Restorative practices is a social science that studies how to improve and repair relationships between people and communities.
-The purpose is to build healthy communities, increase social capital, decrease crime and antisocial behavior, repair harm and restore relationships.
+A social science that studies how to improve and repair relationships between people and communities, restorative practices can help build healthy communities, increase social capital, decrease crime and antisocial behavior, repair harm and restore relationships.

 PROGRAM DATES & TIMES